eltimn/sbt-closure/README.md

 filesystem, it won't try to download them again.
 Running `sbt clean` will delete the cache.

+## Tasks

+The plugin is tied to the compile task and will run whenver compile is run.
+You can also run `closure` to run it on its own. `clean(for closure)` will delete the generated files.

 ## Customization

 If you're using [xsbt-web-plugin](https://github.com/siasia/xsbt-web-plugin "xsbt-web-plugin"), add the output files to the webapp with: